webpack/webpack.js.org/content/guides/getting-started.md

 npm install --save lodash
 ```

-and then import it from our script...
+and then import it in our script...

 __src/index.js__